HanWeinrich/NOAA-PMEL-OME_eDNA_DiscFilters_Extraction_Proctocol_Centrifuge_BeBOP/NOAA-PMEL-OME_eDNA_DiscFilters_Extraction_Protocol_Centrifuge.md

 ## BACKGROUND

-This document describes the required protocol to extract DNA from a 47 mm disc filter with a 0.22 µm pore size used with vacuum filtration or from the [Smith-Root self-preserving eDNA filter](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13212).
+This document describes the required protocol to extract DNA from a 47 mm PVDF or PES disc filter with a 0.22 µm pore size used with vacuum filtration or from the [Smith-Root self-preserving eDNA filter](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13212).

 ### Summary